telestrial/Self-Guided-BootCamp/README.md

 ![Late-night Coding](https://images.unsplash.com/photo-1571171637578-41bc2dd41cd2?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=1350&q=80)

-This repo's contents are the result of a self-guided lesson plan to attain employment in the field of web development within 4-6 months of time.
+This repo's contents are the result of a self-guided lesson plan to attain employment in the field of web development.
 It will consist of curriculum from multiple sources, with material so far covering:

 - HTML, CSS, Sass, Bootstrap, Bulma
 - Javascript and Typescript